blackbaud/stache1/guide/index.md

 ####Common Authorization Request Parameters
 In the Authorization request the client constructs the request URI by adding the following parameters to the query component of the authorization endpoint URI using the the "application/x-www-form-urlencoded" format.

+> TO DO:  Document the max length of the client identifier (client_id) parameter issued by the Blackbaud authorization server.

 <div class="table-responsive">
   <table class="table table-striped table-hover">
     <thead>